f5devcentral/f5-rseries-training/docs/monitoring_rseries.rst

 Software Health and Status from the GUI
 ---------------------------------------

+The rSeries Dashboard will provide a visual system summary of the appliance including System Summary, Network, CPU, and Active Alarms.
+It will also list the total number of vCPU’s available for multitenancy and how many are currently in use.
+There is also a tenant overview showing a quick summary of tenant status and basic parameters.

 .. image:: images/monitoring_rseries/image1.png
   :align: center
   :scale: 70%

+The Network tab wil provide a visual representation of all networking ports on the system.
+Each port will be color coded Green for Up status, and Red or Down status.
+The current Pipeline mapping is also displayed which shows the external port mapping to internal pipelines.

 .. image:: images/monitoring_rseries/image2.png
   :align: center
   :scale: 70%

+The CPU tab shows all the available CPU’s in the system, along with their Current, 5 Second, 1 Minute, and 5 Minute averages.

 .. image:: images/monitoring_rseries/image3.png
   :align: center
   :scale: 70%

+The Active Alarms tab will display any active alerts or alarms for the system.

 .. image:: images/monitoring_rseries/image4.png
   :align: center